What ‘The Jungle Book’ Can Teach Us About Caring For The Planet

 Prof. Jeff Sachs of the Earth Institute at Columbia University says that 2 degrees is a dangerous target and definitely out of reach to avoid consequences of climate change.
 As we begin to deal with a world that is greatly destabilized; by rising sea levels and massive changes of climate patterns in different parts of the world.
 The bottom line is the 2 degree target will fail to avoid climate disaster.

-So back to Jungle Book; What You Wanna Do?
+So back to "The Jungle Book"; What You Wanna Do?

 Are we ever going to asking ourselves this question?
 Some of us do ask this and we do what we can.
 But most of us don’t question ourselves.
 Instead living in oblivion, what does not affect us today or now does not matter or does it?
 I think it does and we need to start thinking, we have family, we have kids and some of us have grandkids.
 I am sure they are going to turn around and ask what you did to help stop this mayhem.
 Be sure that questions are coming, for some it might not be in our lifetime, but it is going to be asked.